slotThe/slotThe.github.io/posts/topic-spaces.md

 # Conclusion

-Hopefully these examples have convinced you to give TopicSpace a spin;
+Hopefully these examples have convinced you to give `X.A.TopicSpace` a spin;
 perhaps you've even gotten some ideas of your own you'd like to try out.
 Although conceptually very simple, the module can be used in a variety of ways to automate boring tasks just that tiny bit more—definitely a